DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe 'chrome --start-fullscreen' tests/sample-fixture.js
 ```

-You can also specify arguments for portable browsers.
-If a path to a browser contains spaces, the path should be enclosed in backticks.
+You can specify arguments for portable browsers.
+If a path to a browser has spaces, enclose it in backticks.

 For Unix shells and Windows PowerShell: